Categories

 The binding of Yitskhak was more of a test of our belief than it was for Abraham or Yitskhak (Isaac).
 It’s also a “shadow” of the suffering in Gethsemane of the ultimate “one and only son,” Yeshua the Mashiakh (Jesus the Christ).

-What was the test God place on Abraham here?
-Did Abraham have something to prove to God?
-Although the binding of Yitskhak was a profound test for Abraham and Yitskhak, it was also recorded for us.
-Abraham knew that even if Yitskhak was killed, that God would keep His promise to Abraham and Yitskhak by resurrecting Yitskhak from the dead.
-He knew that one way or another that God would keep His promise.
+What was the test that God placed on Abraham?
+Did Abraham need to prove something to God?
+While the binding of Yitskhak was undoubtedly a profound test for both Abraham and Yitskhak, it was also recorded for future generations.
+Abraham trusted that even if Yitskhak were to be killed, God would remain faithful to His promise by bringing Yitskhak back to life.
+He was confident that, one way or another, God would fulfill His word.

 God tells Abraham to bring Yitskhak to a mountain called Mt.
 Moriah to offer Yitskhak as an עוֹלָה ’olah, or a burnt-whole offering.
 The name מוֹרִיָּה Moriah can mean “from and seen of Yah” (Strong’s lexicon No. H4179).